pivovarit/parallel-collectors/README.md

 - grouping by key via `parallelBy(...)` / `parallelToStreamBy(...)` methods
 - ordered streaming via the `ordered()` configurer option (streaming collectors only)
 - a custom downstream `Collector` (`ParallelCollectors.parallel` only)
+- executor decoration via `executorDecorator()` to wrap the resolved executor
+- task decoration via `taskDecorator()` to wrap each individual task

 All configuration is done via the `CollectingConfigurer` (for `parallel`/`parallelBy`) or `StreamingConfigurer` (for `parallelToStream`/`parallelToStreamBy`) passed as a `Consumer`: